MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalarfunctions.md

 ---
 title: Scalar Functions - Azure Data Explorer
-description: Learn how to use scalar functions to perform calculations on a set of values and return a single value. ms.reviewer: alexans ms.topic: reference ms.date: 11/10/2022
+description: Learn how to use scalar functions to perform calculations that return a single value. ms.reviewer: alexans ms.topic: reference ms.date: 01/23/2023
 ---
 # Scalar function types at a glance